RockyRori/avengers/work/HXH_Data_Preparation/Data Preparation.md

 - The target variable `NObeyesdad` was excluded from one-hot encoding and was stored separately as the dependent variable for model training.

 **2.3.
 Ensuring Consistency Between Train and Test Sets**
 - A check was performed to ensure that the categorical features in both the train and test datasets were consistent.
-If discrepancies were found (e.g., differences in the levels of categorical variables), they were addressed before modeling:
+If discrepancies were found such as differences in the levels of categorical variables, they were addressed before modeling:

   - Example: The `CALC` feature in the test set had a new value ("Always") not present in the training set.
 This was replaced with an already existing category ("Frequently").